abdel792/sayCurrentKeyboardLanguage/readme.md

 This addon was created following a request from a member on the nvda-addons mailing list.

-It provides a keyboard shortcut, NVDA + F4, which allows to retrieve and give the language of the current keyboard.
+It provides a script without gesture, which allows to retrieve and give the language of the current keyboard.

 If pressed twice, gives the default language of the system.